 getLength Returns the length of this OctetstringValue in octets, zero if the value of this OctetstringValue is omit.

 setLength Sets the length of this OctetstringValue in octets to len.

+getInputStream Returns the octets in the form of an input stream.
+Repeated calls to the same method return different stream instances.
+The method returns null if the octetstring contains matching symbols.

+setInputStream Sets the value of this OctetstringValue by providing a source stream that is used by the OctetstringValue object to read the value content.
+Values set this way don’t contain matching symbols.

 isMatchingAt Returns true if the item at position of this TTCN-3 octetstring is a matching mechanism inside a value (AnyElement, AnyElementsOrNone) and false otherwise.